 46 Gordon Square, Bloomsbury, London – the birthplace of the Bloomsbury Group – Virginia lived here from 1904 to 1912

 Hogarth House, Richmond, London – where the newly married Woolfs set up home and founded the Hogarth Press

 Asheham House, East Sussex – the summer home of the Woolfs, 1912-1919

 52 Tavistock Square, London – a return to Bloomsbury, the heart of London

 Monk’s House, Rodmell, East Sussex – where Virginia lived from 1919 until her death in 1941

 Hilary Macaskill is a freelance journalist and travel writer.
 She is the co-author with Molly Wood of Downhill All the Way: Walking with Donkeys on the Stevenson Trail (Frances Lincoln, 2006), and has written Agatha Christie at Home (Frances Lincoln, 2009), Charles Dickens at Home (Frances Lincoln, 2012) and Daphne du Maurier at Home (Frances Lincoln, 2013).
 She lives in London.

 Cecil Woolf, nephew of Leonard, helped as a boy at the Hogarth Press and started his own publishing company in the 1950s, while living in Leonard's London home.
 His first Bloomsbury book in 1987 was Virginia Woolf, Life and London, by his wife Jean Moorcroft Wilson.
-They work together ‘at the same table on which the first Hogarth press stood.’
+They worked together ‘at the same table on which the first Hogarth press stood.’